 Don’t miss the opportunity the new standards provide

 There is an opportunity to do more than simply comply.
 Transitioning to the new standards offers you the chance to develop better insights into a variety of key metrics by enabling you to:

 - Project costs by reporting location or business segment

 - Gauge how the new standards will impact your debt covenants

 - Report on your leases based on allocation or segment

-- Work more collaboratively with leasing departments to help them make lease vs. buy decisions
+- Work more collaboratively with leasing departments to help them perform lease vs buy analyses

 The depth of complexity of the new standards can’t be understated.
 By rethinking the way you look at leases, you have an opportunity to think more critically about how you account for them and their impact on your business.